eben-roux/eben-roux.github.io/_posts/2016-07-09-js-modules-for-cs-developers.md

 </html>
 ~~~

 For many web applications this would be fine since we have a couple of "global" dependencies that we expect to be available in every bit of JavaScript that we execute.
-However, eventually we will run into a bit of a nightmare w.r.t. dependency ordering and how one goes about bundling all the files.
+However, eventually we will run into a nightmare w.r.t. dependency ordering and how one goes about bundling all the files.
 In case you are not aware of it: it is faster to download one bigger resource (script, css, image) than many smaller resources.

 This means that we are going to need some mechanism to merge all these files we depend on and then minify then into the least number of files possible.
 This, in itself, may be somewhat of a challenge.

-When dealing with many JavaScript files, such as when on develops a single page application, the number of files can be quite substantial  With Visual Sutdio one can drag a JavaScript file into another and the following *reference* entry will be placed at the top of the file that is referening the other:
+When dealing with many JavaScript files, such as when on develops a single page application, the number of files can be quite substantial.
+With Visual Sutdio one can drag a JavaScript file into another and the following *reference* entry will be placed at the top of the file that is referening the other:

 ~~~ javascript
 /// <reference path="relative-path-to/this-dependency.js" />